s-gupta/rcnn-depth/README.md

 0. For contour detection the provided model produces the solid blue line in Figure 3 in the paper.
 0. We can also provide pre-computed results on the dataset.
 Please let me know if you want them.

+#### FAQs ####
+0. If you run out of memory on your GPU while extracting CNN features for object detection, you can decrease the batch size (which is currently set to 256).
+You will need to edit this in the following files: ```nyud2_finetuning / imagenet_*_256_fc6.prototxt``` and ```rcnn / rcnn_create_model.m```.

+#### Acknowledgements ####
+This work was sponsored by ONR SMARTS MURI N00014-09-1-1051, ONR MURI N00014-10-1-0933 and a Berkeley Fellowship.
+The GPUs used in this research were generously donated by the NVIDIA Corporation.
+We are also thankful to Bharath Hariharan, for all the useful discussions.
+We also thank Piotr Doll ́ar for helping us with their contour detection code.

 #### Contact ####
 If you find bugs / have questions, please let me know: Saurabh Gupta (sgupta [at] eecs [dot] berkeley [dot] edu)